gitlzzz/ATLAS/README.md

 - `mdb_gen_init_db`: Generate a database containing structures for MLIP training.
 - `mdb_active_learning`: Launch an AL loop using a configuration file and a labelled initial database.
 - `mdb_monitor_al_loop:` Launch a flask dashboard locally to monitor a running active learning loop.
 Open <http://127.0.0.1:8000> (or port specified in the launch arguments) in a browser to visualize the dashboard.
+- `mdb_benchmark_mlip`: Evaluate and compare the performance of MLIPs using a suite of benchmarks.

 All of the entry points provide usage documentation when launched with the `-h`/`--help` argument, e.g.: